Electromyographical Comparison of Four Common Shoulder Exercises in Unstable and Stable Shoulders

 Digital Object Identifier (DOI)

 Sciascia, Aaron; Kuschinsky, Nina; Nitz, Arthur J.; Mair, Scott D.; and Uhl, Tim L., "Electromyographical Comparison of Four Common Shoulder Exercises in Unstable and Stable Shoulders" (2012).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 18.

 Published in Rehabilitation Research and Practice, v.
 2012, 783824.

 © 2012 Aaron Sciascia et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.